The-Young-Programmer/C-CPP-Programming/README.md

 * It is a very popular language, despite being old.

 * C is strongly associated with UNIX, as it was developed to write the UNIX operating system.

+* Both C/C++ has the same features and applications

 **NOTE**
 C and C++ uses the same compiler and IDE